 An individual member is in good standing within the meaning of these Bylaws, if the member is in

 good standing in the Association.
+A member must be a member in good standing with APTA to be a member in the Academy.
+A member of the Academy who is suspended by APTA shall have their membership privileges suspended in the Academy.
+Any member who is expelled from membership by APTA shall be expelled from Academy membership.

-Section 5: Disciplinary Action
+Section 5 6: Disciplinary Action